Hartford Whalers: "Pucky The Whale" mascot

 The official mascot of the Whalers was named "Pucky The Whale" and most commonly referred to as "Pucky".
-Depicted as a green whale, not only was he a mascot but he was also a secondary logo of the team, appearing on the shoulders of their jerseys from the 1970s WHA days until the mid 1980s.
-In the 2010s a new mascot costume version of Pucky was making appearances around Connecticut when the Hartford Wolf Pack minor league hockey team briefly changed its identity to the Connecticut Whale.
+Depicted as a green whale, it was the team's secondary logo appearing on the shoulders of their jerseys from the 1970s WHA days until the mid 1980s.
+In the 2010s a new mascot costume version of Pucky was making appearances around Connecticut.